-- 2. How to summarize a paper: everyone is responsible for his/her paper - ► Summarize Motivation, Hypotheses and Contributions - Explain how the algorithm is derived from the state of the art and its pseudocode.
-Integrate with additional material if needed. - ► Analyze the results
+2. How to summarize a paper:

+- Summarize Motivation, Hypotheses and Contributions - Explain how the algorithm is derived from the state of the art and its pseudocode. - Integrate with additional material if needed. - ► Analyze the results

 2.1 Summarize Motivation, Hypotheses and Contributions